IntentArchitect/Docs/articles/release-notes/intent-architect-v3.3.md

 ### Improvements added in 3.3.16

+- Module searching now searches the Module's Summary and Tags fields.
 - Improved speed of refreshing errors on designers immediately after loading.
 - Refreshing of errors immediately after loading a designer no longer blocks interaction with the user interface.